ArmandtErasmus/armandterasmus/README.md

 <!--
-    if you are really interested, i also like astrophotography, i have a nice telescope setup with a dslr which tracks stars automatically, my favourite capture is one i took of the orion nebula :) i also enjoy playing competitive games with my friends like cs or valo -->
+    if you are really interested, i also like astrophotography, i have a nice telescope setup with a dslr which tracks stars automatically, my favourite capture is one i took of the orion nebula :) i also enjoy playing games with my friends like cs or valo -->
 ### Projects:
 Explore some of my projects: www.armandterasmus.com

 ### About Me:
-I’ve been passionate about technology for as long as I can remember, starting with gaming on old Windows XP and 2000 systems.
-I have a Bachelor of Science (BSc) degree in Physics with a strong focus in mathematics.
 I have a passion for statistics and machine learning - especially their application within the finance space.
+I'm also a recent graduate - with a Bachelor of Science (BSc) degree in Physics with a strong focus in mathematics.

 <!--
     some of my skills, i left some stuff out like c#, unity, and js because i've only ever played around with them :)